AndyJZhao/Gophormer/README.md

                Yiqi Wang and
                Yuming Liu and
                Hao Sun and
-               Xing Xie and
+               Yanfang Ye and
-               Yanfang Ye},
+               Xing Xie},
   title     = {Gophormer: Ego-Graph Transformer for Node Classification}, journal   = {CoRR}, volume    = {abs/2110.13094},